ACCESS-NRI/access-hive.org.au/docs/community_resources/community_med/community_model_catalogs.md

 # Community Model Data Catalogues

 ???+ danger "Support Level: NOT supported by ACCESS-NRI"
     Here, we collate lists of useful resources for Model Evaluation and Diagnostics (MED).
-Contrary to the supported content of our [ACCESS-NRI Model Evaluation pages](../../model_evaluation/index.md), the information below is not supported by ACCESS-NRI unless stated otherwise.
+Contrary to the supported content of our [ACCESS-NRI Model Evaluation pages](/model_evaluation/index.md), the information below is not supported by ACCESS-NRI unless stated otherwise.

 Please let us know, if we are missing an important catalogue.
-See [How To Contribute](../../about/how_to_contribute.md) to get in touch.
+Check [How To Contribute](/about/contribute) to get in touch.

 <table>
 <tr>